Indivisibility for Classes of Graphs: Preliminaries

 For $n \ge 3$, $\forbG(K_n)$ has the amalgamation property, and the generic limit of $\forbG(K_n)$ is usually called the $n$th \emph{Henson graph}; see \cite{Hen71}.
-It is shown in \cite{EZS89} that $\forbG(K_n)$ is indivisible for all $n \geq 3$.
+This generic limit is indivisible by \cite{EZS89}, which implies that $\forbG(K_n)$ is indivisible.
+This was first shown directly in Theorem 2 of \cite{Folk70}.
+More generally, Theorem 1 of \cite{NR} says that, if $\A$ is a finite set of $2$-connected graphs, then $\forbG(\A)$ is indivisible.
+(Note that most such classes do not have the amalgamation property; see Corollary \ref{Corollary_AmalgamationProperty} below.)
+For more examples, see \cite{RS, RSZ}.
 This paper examines indivisibility for other classes of graphs, even those without the amalgamation property (hence without generic limits).

 Let $L$ be a finite relational language and, for each $R \in L$, associate to it some positive real number $\alpha_R$.
 Then, we can use this sequence $\overline{\alpha}$ to create a ``sparseness'' measure on $L$-structures as follows: For any $L$-structure $A$, let